bpugnaire/mtg-synth-project/README.md

 ```
 npm start
 ```
-This environment allow you to dynamically tweek the source code and immediatly see how it affects the project.
+This environment allow you to dynamically tweak the source code and immediatly see how it affects the project.

 ### Adding new sound files